mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Learning more about Git before contributing to OSS.

 **Thoughts** I'm interested to join Hacktoberfest and help contribute open source projects.
 To do that, I need first to learn practice more about Git and GitHub and learn enough to be valuable contributer.

+### Day 96: Oct 10, 2019

+**Today's Progress**: Made my first Pull Request on GitHub and merged.

+**Thoughts**  It's an amazing feeling when I make PR request and got merged into the forked repo.
+I can see myself imroving Git skills.
+I also opened my first issue and it's pretty cool!

+### Day 97: Oct 12, 2019

+**Today's Progress**: Added Twitter handles files on forked repo.

+**Thoughts** I'm slowly getting the hang of Git routines for forked repos.
+There are some things I should do first before I can start mess around in someone's repo like configuring a remote for a fork.